puppeteer/puppeteer/CONTRIBUTING.md

 ```
 HEADLESS=false npm run unit
 ```
-- To debug a test, "focus" a test first and then run
+- To debug a test, "focus" a test first and then run:
 ```
 npm run debug-unit
 ```